 Fairview is a very small city located in the state of Utah.
 With a population of 1,281 people and just one neighborhood, Fairview is the 136th largest community in Utah.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fairview is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Fairview isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Fairview are a mix of both white- and blue-collar jobs.
 Overall, Fairview is a city of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Fairview who work in sales jobs (13.66%), office and administrative support (10.76%), and management occupations (7.59%).

 Telecommuters are a relatively large percentage of the workforce: 18.48% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Fairview is a great place for families with children to consider.
-First of all, many other families with children live here, making Fairview a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Fairview has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Fairview is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Fairview’s overall crime rate is lower than average for the country.

 One downside of living in Fairview, however, is that residents on average have to contend with a long commute, spending on average 30.84 minutes every day commuting to work.